Jaguar Land Rover sees 2015 profit down on Tianjin blast, investments

 This led parent Tata Motors (TAMO.NS) to post a surprise net loss for the period, due partly to a fall in sales in China.

-JLR's Chief Executive Ralf Speth told Reuters in an interview that he did not expect his company to match the 2.61 billion pound pre-tax profit it made in 2014/15.
+JLR's Chief Executive Ralf Speth told Reuters in an interview that he did not expect his company to match the 2.61 billion pound ($3.95 billion) pre-tax profit it made in 2014/15.

 "We will have this year a lower profit number than last year," he said.